 What is your plan to obtain a building?
-Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

 Once the charter school has been approved: we will apply pursuant to GS 115C-238.29A or the SBE will grant a license for operation.
 We will follow the specified charter terms: